Call: 01327 828314

 To find out more about our services or to arrange a vist please call 07971 860889 or email email@example.com

-Whether you’re an employer, an owner, or an occupier, you are responsible in law for the fire safety of your premises, its occupants and any other relevant persons who may be affected - including the impact on the wider surrounding area and occupants, and also the attending fire and rescue service.
-There are circumstances where you may have joint responsibility if you’re in a multi-occupied building but the same level of accountability still sits on your shoulders.
-It’s important in these circumstances, therefore, that you take all reasonable steps to co-operate and co-ordinate your fire safety efforts to ultimately achieve a suitable and sufficient level of fire safety for all.
+Whether you’re an employer, landlord, managing agent or a building owner or occupier, you are responsible in law for the fire safety of your premises, its occupants and any other relevant persons who may be affected - including the impact on the wider surrounding area and occupants, and also the attending fire and rescue service.
+There are circumstances where you may have joint responsibility with other responsible persons - if you’re in a multi-occupied building for example - but the same level of accountability will still sit on your shoulders.
+It’s important in these circumstances, therefore, that you must take all reasonable steps to co-operate and co-ordinate your fire safety efforts to ultimately achieve a suitable and sufficient level of fire safety for all.
 When it comes to fire safety there is no cutting corners, ignoring the rules or passing the buck…